 Trolling at a slight turn allows your lures to separate horizontally and vertically, scattering among an entire cross-section for optimal results.
 Outriggers also manage the lures so that they remain visible outside of the boat’s wake.

-Downriggers are installed at the stern of the boat and allow you to troll at specific depths of your choosing.
+Downriggers install to the stern of the boat and allow you to troll at specific depths of your choosing.
 If you aim for fish that hang out in deeper water, downriggers are an excellent piece of equipment to own.
 If you want to troll at greater depths without a downrigger, you simply have to let out more line so that your lure falls deeper in the water column.
 Doing so, you may risk your lures or bait looking unnatural and reducing your catch rate.

 Although riggers make trolling much more efficient, they are by no means required.
 Not only are they expensive to purchase and install, but you’ll need multiple fishing rods and additional equipment to use them.